An HR Glossary for HR Terms

 How Does a 457(b) Retirement Plan Work?

-Eligible employees can elect to automatically deduct money from their paychecks on a pre-tax basis.
-This money is put into their retirement and investment accounts.
+A 457(b) retirement plan works similarly to other types of employer-sponsored benefit plans.
+Eligible employees can elect to automatically deduct money from their paychecks on a pre-tax basis, where it’s put into their retirement and investment accounts.
+Employees may be given the option to invest their contributions in mutual funds or annuities.

-Employees may be given the option of investing their contributions in mutual funds or annuities.
 Both are tax-deferred, meaning the interest and earnings are not taxed until employees withdraw their funds during retirement.

 What Are the Contribution Limits for a 457(b) Plan?

+Like other plans, maximum contribution limits apply.
 According to the IRS, employers or employees can contribute annually the lesser of:

 Do Employers Match 457(b) Plans?